Euro Commission wants Greece to close banks

 But officials believe the money left in the country's aid programme - around €7bn currently, with the possibility of €25bn more from the EU/IMF bailout funds - is insufficient to recapitalise all banks and that some must be sacrificed to secure the most important lenders.

 Greek banks suffered heavy losses on the government bonds they own when the country negotiated a writedown of its debt, known as private sector involvement (PSI), earlier this year.

 "This is such a dire situation," said another source.
 "PSI left Greek banks with huge write-downs and many have negative capital as a result.
 We cannot recapitalise all the banks."
-Failed stress test